docupike/docs/docs/admin/users-groups-roles.md

 When you create a new user you are asked for the new users password.
 If you want to change the password of an existing user, you can do so in the `settings > user` section of i-doit.

-At `Security` you can set a new password, linked to that user.
+At `security` you can set a new password, linked to that user.
 This needs to be typed twice for verification purposes.

 Passwords in i-doit must have at least 8 characters (max.
 64), and must contain at least one number and a mix of upper- and lowercase letters.
 Add special characters for an even stronger password.